shef4/shef4/README.md

 - 👋 Hi, I’m @shef4
 - 👀 I’m interested in Quantum Computing, Machine Learning, and Full-Stack Web Development
-- 🌱 I’m currently learning Quantum Computing
+- 🌱 I’m currently learning Computer Engineering
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on open source projects
-- 📫 How to reach me ...
+- 📫 How to reach me https://www.linkedin.com/in/sefunmi-shef-ashiru-164299111/

 <!---
 shef4/shef4 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.